 First and foremost, the best thing you can do is consult your veterinarian.
 Your dog may or may not need medical help, but the safest thing to do is take him/her to the vet and see.
-If there is a need for medicine, it can take a couple weeks for the medicine to take effect.
+If there is a need for medicine, it can take a couple of weeks for the medicine to take effect.
 Ultimately, it is up to you to modify behaviors to get them to relax and not react to environmental situations.

 If possible, try to avoid letting your dog be exposed to dark rooms.
 Anxious dogs will try and escape and generally look for dark rooms such as a closet.
 This isn’t an ideal place for them, so try and keep these rooms closed so they are in a well-lit room.
 Attempt to spot the signs of an oncoming anxiety attack so you may prevent it from happening.
 If your dog knows how to sit and stay, nuances like these can help reinforce positive reactions to their perceived “negative” environments.

 Set up safe places for your dog to go to.
 This should only be used for when your dog is feeling anxious NEVER used for punishment.
-Crates can be effective for anxious dogs but only if used a positive, comfy place.
+Crates can be effective for anxiety in dogs but only if used a positive, comfy place.
 Dog beds in corners, special blankets placed on sofas that your dog can jump on, are all great options.

 If you prefer to stray away from medical solutions for your dog, there are ways to get past that.

 Just as exercise is a great stress reliever for humans, it is wonderful for dogs.
 Exercise helps with a couple of issues when managing a dog dealing with anxiety.
 First, it stimulates the production of serotonin, a chemical that we humans also experience that makes you feel good when your body is being exercised.
 Second, it gets rid of pent-up aggression and energy that can build up anxiety.